In the glasses store

 Nevertheless, before Marc Fielmann was allowed to turn his attention to the big questions, his father first made him learn the optician’s trade.
 After graduating with a bachelor’s degree in economics and finance from the London School of Economics and several internships, he sent him to work for a year and a half as a salesman in 50 branches all over Germany.
 Marc Fielmann has sold more than 1000 pairs of glasses.

 "It was hard at the beginning.
-When I went to a branch, I thought: Oh, now I have to have perfect ophthalmic expertise, I have to give the customer great advice and fulfil everything, because everyone looks at me as if I were already a role model.
+When I went to a branch, I thought: Oh, now I have to have perfect ophthalmic expertise, I have to give the customer great advice and fulfill everything, because everyone looks at me as if I were already a role model.
 Of course, this led to a lot of pressure and nervousness.
 But I told the staff right at the first meeting: You look a bit nervous – I can assure you, I am much more nervous.
 And then I asked the master optician: Please correct me once in front of others so that everyone can see that feedback is good and necessary.
 That’s the only way I can learn.
 Otherwise I might tell the customers something wrong and no one would intervene."

 On Saturdays, Marc Fielmann went to his father’s organic farm in Lütjensee and asked him questions, as well as the staff in the branches.
 His father was able to explain a lot, but some things were new to him too.
 Then a manager was called in who urged improvements.
 “He gave me the feeling right from the start that we could change things”, says Marc Fielmann.
 “That’s great.”
 And when he kept “getting on his father’s nerves” with digital projects, his father said one day: So start your own company.
 But make sure you don’t mix everything up.